Invasion of the Body Snatchers: Related works

 The Host segments of the Mystery Science Theater 3000 episode The Giant Spider Invasion parody this film.
 In the episode, as Pearl, Brain Guy, and Professor Bobo are out camping, they end up discovering flowers that they nickname "Zucchini Throw Pillows" which are actually Body Snatcher Aliens in disguise.
 They end up getting sent to the Satellite of Love along with the titular movie, causing Pearl, Brain Guy, and all the Bots (except Mike and Bobo) to become affected.
 Per Mike's encouragement, Bobo manages to save everyone by destroying the mother body snatcher alien, killing all the aliens and turning everyone affected back to normal.
 But because Pearl missed out on the SOL Crew's reactions to the movie, she forces them to watch it again.

 Halloween III: Season of the Witch, a 1982 film with similar themes involving androids, is also largely set in a California town named Santa Mira.

+The fourth episode of Ben 10, titled "Permanent Retirement", features an alien race called the Limax, who abduct and replace the residents of a retirement village, in order to use the humans as food.

 The film was also parodied in the 2012 SpongeBob SquarePants episode "Planet of the Jellyfish" (referencing Planet of the Vampires and Planet of the Apes) featuring characters from Bikini Bottom being replaced by alien clones in their sleep.
+In the episode, the clones' weakness is mayonnaise.

 The film also inspired the 2025 Apple TV series Pluribus, in which the entire world is rapidly dominated by an alien virus.
 The unaffected protagonist calls affected humans "pod people."